The computer is a versatile topic to be discussed. It requires computer programming to run several and different applications, programs, etc., to run.

 Main Differences Between Python 2 and Python 3

-- Python 2 coding language was released back two decades ago in the year 2000, whereas comparatively, on the other hand, python 3 coding language was released in the year 2008.
+- Python 2 coding language was released two decades ago in the year 2000, on the other hand, python 3 coding language was released in the year 2008.

-- Being the initial language, python 2 is quite more complicated to understand by the programmers that have just started to learn, whereas comparatively, on the other hand, the python 3 coding language is a bit easier and more understandable for beginner programmers.
+- Being the initial language, Python 2 is quite more complicated to understand for the programmers that have just started to learn, whereas comparatively, on the other hand, the Python 3 coding language is a bit easier and more understandable for beginner programmers.

-- While using Python 2, when two integers are divided like – 3/2, then the result will be the nearest whole number that is 1 and not the 1.5 while comparatively, on the other hand, while using python 3, when two integers are divided, the result of the fraction is the actual number.
+- While using Python 2, when two integers are divided like – 3/2, then the result will be the nearest whole number that is 1 and not 1.5 while comparatively, on the other hand, when using Python 3, when two integers are divided, the result of the fraction is the actual number.

 - The exceptions to be made in the python 2 languages are to be enclosed in notations while comparatively, on the other hand, the exceptions that are to be made in the python 3 coding language are to be enclosed in the parenthesis function.